 Humus, to put it as simply as possible, is the part of the soil that is without structure and is made up of the entirely decomposed remains of plants and animals.

-Gardeners should also note that no soil is entirely humus.
-Humus is just one of the many ingredients that go into a healthy garden soil.
+Gardeners should note that no soil is entirely made up of humus.
+It is just one of the many ingredients that go into a healthy garden soil.

 Benefits of Humus

-Contrary to popular belief, humus has no nutrients, since it is fully decomposed.
-Instead, structureless humus paradoxically plays more of a structural role in garden soil.
+Contrary to popular belief, humus contains no nutrients, since it is fully decomposed.
+Instead, this structureless substance paradoxically plays more of a structural role in garden soil.

 The following are a few of the functions that humus serves: